brendanpotter00/brendan-web/README.md

 5. **Additional Sections (About & Contact):**
    - Create sections to provide further details about your background and ways to get in touch.
-   - Ensure that these sections follow the same global styling and responsive design.
+   - Ensure that these sections follow the same styling and responsive design.

 6. **Global Styling:**
    - Define all global styles in a single file (e.g., `src/styles/global.css`).
-   - Set the default background color to black (when no video is active) and use white text throughout.
+   - Set the default background color (for example, black) and use a consistent text color throughout the site.
    - Configure Tailwind CSS for responsive design across mobile (iPhone) and desktop devices.

 7. **Performance & Accessibility:**
-   - Optimize video and 3D assets to ensure fast load times.
+   - Optimize assets to ensure fast load times.
    - Ensure the website is fully responsive and accessible on all target devices.

 ## Repository Structure